co-demos/apiviz-frontend/_posts/2019-05-06-backoffice-tuto.md

 ## Introduction

 The back office is a major feature of Apiviz.
-It allows you to completely customize your website, from top to bottom.
+It allows you to completely customize your website online, from top to bottom.
 Still, configuring a website is a hard task given the number of variables it implies : footer, navbar, data, and so on...

 So we tried to simplify this task by organizing the things to customize in specific families, all accessible and editable from a single back-office space.